 The Clay Buddha

 A clay statue of a Buddha had sat for hundreds of years in a village square.
-One day a villager noticed a crack in it and had a closer look.
+One day a local monk noticed a crack in it and had a closer look.
 From inside the statue he caught a glimpse of luminous gold.

 In a similar way, we as humans ‘cover our innate nobility…. forget our essential nature’.

-We deal with life by putting up defences and masks; armour to protect ourselves.
-We want to prove that we’re capable, and pretend we’re not sad or scared, to fool everyone that we’re ok.
-We cover up our vulnerable, open and honest selves.
+Perhaps we want to prove that we’re capable, and pretend we’re not sad or scared, to fool everyone that we’re OK.
+When we put on an act to show the world, we cover up our vulnerable, open and honest selves.

 We did it first as children – fitting in so we weren’t left out, or shutting down because experiences were so difficult or painful.

-We did it then, and we do it now.
-We put on brave faces, suppress the painful feelings, pretend, build barriers, survive … the list goes on.
-Do you recognise this kind of behaviour?
+Too fearful to reveal the true you, do you recognise that you put on a brave face, suppress the painful feelings, pretend, build barriers, survive … the list goes on.

-Meditate to soften the armour
+Meditate to Soften the Armour

 When you sit and meditate – you’re not struggling to become something else – something better or different.
 You are sitting and allowing the layers of armour to soften and dissolve, layer upon layer of disguises.

-First: Observe and notice recurring thought patterns.
+- First: Observe and notice recurring thought patterns.

-Second: Untangle yourself from these thoughts by focussing on your breath.
+- Second: Untangle yourself from these thoughts by focussing on your breath.

-Third: Surrender and let go of each thought, however many times it may return.
+- Third: Surrender and let go of each thought, however many times it may return.

-Fourth: Replace negative thoughts with loving thoughts towards yourself
+- Fourth: Replace negative thoughts with loving thoughts towards yourself.

 ‘With compassion and patience, we can all learn to gently release what has been, and let the stream of life carry us forward.’